apache/mxnet/contrib/clojure-package/README.md

 #### Installing the Clojure package

 - Create a new project with `lein new my-mxnet`
-- Edit your `project.clj` based on your system with the desired jar from maven.
-It will be one of the following:
+- Edit your `project.clj` and add one of the following entries to `:dependencies`, based on your system and the compute device you want to use:

   - `[org.apache.mxnet.contrib.clojure/clojure-mxnet-linux-cpu "1.3.0"]`
   - `[org.apache.mxnet.contrib.clojure/clojure-mxnet-linux-gpu "1.3.0"]`
   - `[org.apache.mxnet.contrib.clojure/clojure-mxnet-osx-cpu "1.3.0"]`

-At this point you should be able to run your own example like this [NDArray Tutorial](https://github.com/apache/incubator-mxnet/blob/master/contrib/clojure-package/examples/tutorial/src/tutorial/ndarray.clj).
+After making this change and running `lein deps`, you should be able to run example code like this [NDArray Tutorial](https://github.com/apache/incubator-mxnet/blob/master/contrib/clojure-package/examples/tutorial/src/tutorial/ndarray.clj).

 ### Option 2: Clojure package from Source, Scala Package from Jar